photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 Related Course: HIS102

-Materson led her Winter 2022 HIS102 course as a history lab on the 1977 California Convention.
+Description: Materson led her Winter 2022 HIS102 course as a History Lab on the 1977 California Convention.
 The California Women's Conference was one of 56 state and territorial pre-conferences in which delegates raised issues and agreed upon resolutions to present at the national conference that took place later that year.

 Materson designed this lab to contribute to a wider initiative to commemorate the 1977 California Women's Conference which was spearheaded by UCI Professor and Sharing Stories lead Judy Tzu-Chun Wu.
 See blog post for a more detailed description of Wu's initiative and the multi-campus collaboration.

 Student researchers in Materson's history lab researched the life histories of several of these California delegates.
 They wrote short biographies about these delegates that will be published on Sharing Stories, and they prepared delegate pages for the Nothing Less than Justice virtual exhibit that Wu's research team designed.
 Lab Participants also presented their research findings, along with other UC research teams, at a virtual conference.
-This conference was a valuable opportunity for faculty researchers, graduate researchers, and undergraduate researchers from all the researchers from all the participating campuses to talk about what they learned.
+This conference was a valuable opportunity for faculty, graduate, and undergraduate researchers from all participating campuses to talk about what they learned.

 Photograph of historical exhibit about Cruz Reynoso that features materials from and about his life next to explanatory placards in a glass case.